 3. Financial Blackmail

 Is blackmailing illegal if used for financial matters?
 Yes.
-This type of blackmail involves a person who threatens to reveal damaging/embarrassing information in order to obtain money or property.
-Victims who suffered from this blackmail may have low credit scores and bad reputations.
-Financial blackmail can take many forms such as threats to reveal information about:
+This common type of blackmail involves a person who threatens to reveal damaging/embarrassing information to obtain money or property.
+Victims who suffered from this blackmail may have low credit scores and bad reputations

 - Tax evasion